-Riverdale Local School District's Response to Finding
+Riverdale Local School District's Responses to Findings

-The Riverdale Local School District's response to the finding identified in our audit is described in the accompanying schedule of findings and responses.
-The Riverdale Local School District's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+The Riverdale Local School District's responses to the findings identified in our audit are described in the accompanying corrective action plan.
+The Riverdale Local School District's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.